Indian Contract Act, 1872: Agency

 The principal also cannot revoke the agent's authority after it has been partly exercised, so as to bind the principal (Section 204), though he can always do so, before such authority has been so exercised (Section 203).

 Further, as per section 205, if the agency is for a fixed period, the principal cannot terminate the agency before the time expired, except for sufficient cause.
 If he does, he is liable to compensate the agent for the loss caused to him thereby.
 The same rules apply where the agent, renounces an agency for a fixed period.
 Notice in this connection that want of skill continuous disobedience of lawful orders, and rude or insulting behavior has been held to be sufficient cause for dismissal of an agent.
 Further, reasonable notice has to be given by one party to the other; otherwise, damage resulting from want of such notice, will have to be paid (Section 206).
 As per section 207, the revocation or renunciation of an agency may be made expressly or impliedly by conduct.
 The termination does not take effect as regards the agent, until it becomes known to him and as regards third party, until the termination is known to them (Section 208).
 Sub-agent who is appointed by an agent for participate on behalf of his work.

 When an agent's authority is terminated, it operates as a termination of sub-agent also (Section 210).

 Enforcement of contracts

-Enforcement of contracts is a big problem in India as legal system can be slow and litigious.
-India is ranked 163rd out of 191 countries surveyed by world bank in terms of ease of enforcing a contract.
+Enforcement of contracts is a significant challenge in India, as the legal system can be slow and litigious.
+India is ranked 163rd out of 191 countries surveyed by the world bank in terms of the ease of enforcing a contract.